DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Responsiveness Test

+All the different pages have been tested across the following devices and screen sizes.

+-
+-
+-

 [Back to top](<#contents>)
 ### Browser Compatibility

+The following browsers have been used to test the game.

+-
+-
+-

 [Back to top](<#contents>)
 ### Peer Testing

+Thanks to the following people for testing the game.

+- Kent Yates
+- Selina Sheerin
+-

 [Back to top](<#contents>)
 ## Bugs